Codecademy/docs/content/javascript/concepts/promise/promise.md

 ---
-Title: 'Promise'
+Title: "Promise"
-Description: 'A JavaScript Promise is an object that can be used to get the outcome of an asynchronous operation when that result is not instantly available.
-Since JavaScript code runs in a non-blocking manner, promises become essential when we have to wait for some asynchronous operation without holding back the execution of the rest of the code.'
+Description: "A JavaScript Promise is an object that can be used to get the outcome of an asynchronous operation when that result is not instantly available.
+Since JavaScript code runs in a non-blocking manner, promises become essential when we have to wait for some asynchronous operation without holding back the execution of the rest of the code."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Promise'
+  - "Promise"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A JavaScript `Promise` is an object that can be used to get the outcome of an asynchronous operation when that result is not instantly available.